renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 ### Sub-typing

 We have already met sub-typing a few times.
-Every time we satisfy an interface `A` in a class `B`, `B` becomes a sub-type of `A`.
-It works the same way when a class `X` extends class `Y`: `X` becomes a sub-type of `Y` (and `Y` a super-type of `X`).
+Every time we satisfy an interface `A` in a class `B`, `B` becomes a subtype of `A`.
+It works the same way when a class `X` extends class `Y`: `X` becomes a subtype of `Y` (and `Y` a super-type of `X`).

-Most of the time, a sub-type can be seen, and treated, in the exact same way as its super-type(s).
-This becomes obvious when you consider that a sub-type inherits all the behavior of its super-type(s).
+Most of the time, a subtype can be seen, and treated, in the exact same way as its super-type(s).
+This becomes obvious when you consider that a subtype inherits all the behavior of its super-type(s).

 Let's look at a concrete example.
 We mentioned earlier that all custom types, by default, extend `Basic`.